tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 - either:
   - hplscript.sh - a bash script that we can use to validate your run (good documentation practice)
   - hplreport.txt - description/reflection of what you did and what you tried along the way (still include some commands).
 Give brief answers to questions in this README.
-- HPL.dat - your parameter tunings for your final run
+- HPL.dat - your parameter tunings for your final run. template provided.
-- hpl.cmd - the slurm batch script to submit your job
+- hpl.cmd - the slurm batch script to submit your job. template provided.
-- hpl.out - your HPL result
+- hpl.out - your HPL result output file.

 Please zip these 4 files and call it FirstnameLastname.tar.
 If you give us a script, to validate your run, we will create a new directory with only your HPL.dat, hpl.cmd and script.cmd and run it using